andreasabel/haskell-style-guide/haskell-style.md

 One blank line between top-level definitions.
 If the definition is long and/or contains blank lines itself, two blank lines are also fine.
-No blank lines between type signatures and function definitions.
+Usually, no blank lines between type signatures and function definitions.
 Add one blank line between functions in a type class instance declaration if the functions bodies are large.
 Use your judgement.